systeminit/si/app/docs/src/tutorials/getting-started.md

 Applying the change set redirects you to the `HEAD` change set, and enqueues your actions.
 The proposed changes panel on the right side of the screen shows your two pending actions.
 As the actions are run on AWS, their resulting [resources](../reference/vocabulary#resource) are added to each model.
 As this happens, the actions will disappear from the proposed changes list.

-Once both actions have been run, the changes panel will be empty.
+Once both actions have been run, you'll see some confetti, and the changes panel will be empty.

 ## Review the si-tutorial EC2 Instances resource data

 Select the `si-tutorial EC2 Instance`.
-Then select the Resource sub-panel on the right side panel.
+Then select the `Resource` sub-panel on the right side panel.
 You will see all the information about the EC2 Instance we created in AWS.

 Congratulations!
 You have created your first resources with System Initiative.